sophgo/sophon-stream/docs/Sophon_Stream_User_Guide_EN.md

 // Push data, used to initiate the decoding task for the DecoderElement. common::ErrorCode pushInputData(int inputPort, int dataPipeId, std::shared_ptr<void> data);

-// Thread function responsible for cyclically calling doWork() and allocating CPU time slices. void run(int dataPipeId)
+// Thread function responsible for cyclically calling doWork() and allocating processor time slices. void run(int dataPipeId)

 // Pure virtual function, used in derived classes to initialize custom properties, such as algorithm-specific content.